hseiji/hseiji.github.io/_tabs/about.md

 ### Projects

-Please don't forget to check some of my projects on the left side 👈
+> Please don't forget to check some of my projects on the left side 👈
+> {: .prompt-info }

 ### Miscellaneous